-- Tropea is about a one hour drive from the Lamezia Terme airport.
+- Tropea is about a 1-hour drive from the Lamezia Terme airport.

 Highlights from a trip to Italy always include tales of gastronomic adventures.
 Calabria is no exception!
 Here’s what to try:

-Tropea Calabria is revered worldwide for its sweet, mild red onions.
+Tropea is revered worldwide for its sweet, mild red onions.
 Yes, sweet onions.
 It’s the only place in the world that produces them.
-You’ll find cipolle appearing in a variety of ways on menus in Calabria and even find onion-flavored gelato!
+You’ll find cipolle appearing in various ways on menus in Calabria, and even onion-flavored gelato!
 Pop a jar of cipolle marmalade in your bag to bring home!

 The hot chili pepper — peperoncino — grows well in Calabria and finds its way into all kinds of dishes.
 You’ll even find it on the table, dry, fresh, or resting in oil to add even more zest to your meal!
 Another great gift to bring home.